Stefan-Markov/Fun-app/README.md

 - Browse all jokes
 - Browse all jokes and show dynamic comments on hover
 - Check who already like the joke
+- Check which jokes you have in favourites or you commented
 - Admin panel
 - Consume DB information based on search by keywords and show dynamic content
 - Validate user data inputs and show proper message, if needed